kiba/action_plans_mfd/action_plan_chapter_101.md

 **Scene Four: Noburi and Medic Training:**

+* Goal: We want to help Noburi finish his medical training safely.
+* Step:
+  * Let Noburi know we are supportive of his ambitions as a medic-nin and that we want to help him on that path
+  * Discuss potential issues, and how we might address them
   * Do NOT suggest Noburi should not go.
 Suggest that we should be extra cautious.
-* If Noburi thinks he should go to Yuni:
+* Supporting Information:
   * Bring up Noburi disguising his barrel as a travel sack or appropriate covering.
     * Suggest Noburi obfuscate his movement through clever Henge use:
       * Noburi + Inoue go to Hashimoto's.